masloff-open-projects/eventplus/README.md

 Event+ repository

+### How to install your program in the terminal?

+Use the `Studio Code` in the web version of the terminal or make changes to the `firmware` file in the root folder of the terminal.

 ### How to create a trading algorithm

 The Event+ trading terminal has an asynchronous architecture, which allows it to process a large amount of data very quickly.
 But the asynchrony creates a question - how to catch events?
 To capture events, you need to create a "trap".